OMNIA, ESPOO ADULT EDUCATION CENTRE

 - Less than 24 hours before the start of the course: the student must pay the full course fee.

-- Less than 10 days before the course starts, the place on the course can only be cancelled through the Adult Education Centre’s customer service.
-The subject of the email must state: Cancellation.
+- Less than 10 days before the course starts, the place on the course can only be cancelled through the adult education centre’s customer service (omnia.fi).
+The subject of the email must state “peruminen” (“cancellation”).

-• If a student cancels their registration for a cooking course less than 10 days before the start of the course, a material fee will be charged in addition to the course fee.
+• If a student cancels their registration for a food course less than 10 days before the start of the course, a material fee will be charged in addition to the course fee.

 • If a student cancels their enrolment for a course, we will charge a material fee or other fee according to the course description, if invoicing such a fee is mentioned in the course information.

-• The student cannot cancel the course enrolment through the teacher; the cancellation must be made through the customer service of the Adult Education Centre.
+• The student cannot cancel the course enrolment through the teacher; the cancellation must be made through the customer service of the adult education centre (omnia.fi).

 • Failure to pay the course fee or attend the course does not qualify as cancellation.